 I guess you can say that Josh has come full circle, because today he’s part of the leadership team here at FBBC HQ and his main focus is to coach, mentor and guide our owners to massive success by drawing on his personal experience of growing and maintaining successful fitness businesses.

-Now if you’d like to get the same type of coaching that got Josh Carter on track to becoming a successful business owner then click here to join me and Craiggy at our Info Workshop event in November.
+Now if you’d like to get the same type of coaching that got Josh Carter on track to becoming a successful business owner then click here to join me and Craig at our next Info Mastermind meeting.

-This my friends is what story selling is all about.
-And it’s formulaic.
+This is what story selling is all about.
+And it’s possible through an easy to follow formula.

 In literature this is called the “Hero’s Journey” and every movie that you see and most all fiction that you read follows this formula.